The United States Of Metal: The Best Band From Every State In America

 There ain’t a ton of metal in Alaska.
 But 36 Crazyfists – though later based in Portland, Oregon – were formed in Anchorage, the state’s largest city.
-After first making waves with their 2002 single, Slit Wrist Theory, the nü-metal band has toured with bands like Candiria, God Forbid, Chimaira, and Killswitch Engage.
+After first making waves with their 2002 single, Slit Wrist Theory, the nu-metal band has toured with bands like Candiria, God Forbid, Chimaira, and Killswitch Engage.

 Required Listening: A Snow Capped Romance (2004)

-Arizona: Flotsam & Jetsam
+Arizona: Flotsam And Jetsam

-Required Listening: Doomsday for the Deceiver (1986)
+Required Listening: Doomsday For The Deceiver (1986)

 Little Rock’s Pallbearer have been steadily marching towards considerable success over the last decade with their uniquely accessible brand of doom metal.
 Though traditionally as melodic as they are heavy, their latest effort, Heartless, introduces classic rock and experimental influences.

-Required Listening: Foundations of Burden (2014)
+Required Listening: Foundations Of Burden (2014)

 Do we really need to qualify this one?

-Required Listening: Ride the Lightning (1984)
+Required Listening: Ride The Lightning (1984)